sp4ce-cowboy/tp/docs/DeveloperGuide.md

 When UniCa$h is first opened, by default, the UniCa$h welcome message will be displayed in the `Results Display`.
-This message can also be invoked with the `help` command which will be explained later on in the [User Guide](UserGuide.md).
+This message can also be invoked with the `help` command which will be explained in the [User Guide](UserGuide.md#help).
 Below are the main User Interface (UI) components and features we have implemented in UniCa$h.

 ![img_2.png](images/unicash/UniCashUIAnnotated.png)